-A motion to reconsider the vote ordering the yeas and nays is in order orders the yeas and nays, a second motion to reconsider may not be made (V, 6037).
+(V, 6029; VIII, 2790), and the vote may be reconsidered by a majority.
+If the House votes to reconsider the yeas and nays may again be ordered by one-fifth (V, 5689-5691).
+But when the House, having reconsidered, again orders the yeas and nays, a second motion to reconsider may not be made (V, 6037).
 In one instance it was held that the yeas and nays might be demanded on a motion to reconsider the vote whereby the yeas and nays were ordered (V, 5689), but evidently there must be a limit to this process.
 The vote whereby the yeas and nays are refused may be reconsidered (V, 5692).